dotnet-presentations/blazor-workshop/docs/04-refactor-state-management.md

 To understand this, we need to review how event dispatching interacts with rendering.
 Components will automatically re-render (update the DOM) when their parameters have changed, or when they recieve an event (like `onclick`).
 This generally works for the most common cases.

 A case that isn't handled is when a event needs to cause an *ancestor* or unrelated component to also re-render.
-One of this cases is the `ConfirmConfigurePizzaDialog` delegate which is triggered by a button on `ConfigurePizzaDialog`.
+One of these cases is the `ConfirmConfigurePizzaDialog` delegate which is triggered by a button on `ConfigurePizzaDialog`.
 So the sequence of actions by default is:
 ```
 button is clicked
 ConfirmConfigurePizzaDialog executes and modifies some properties